+Creating Change

-Creating Change Episcopalians understand our Christianity as something that impacts our social and communal lives as well as our private or personal lives.
+Episcopalians understand our Christianity as something that impacts our social and communal lives as well as our private or personal lives.
 As a result, Episcopalians are called not only to live Christ-like lives personally, but to work for the good of our communities by seeking structural change.

 Baptism

 In Baptism we make several promises, or have promises made on our behalf that we accept at confirmation.
 We promise to:

 - Resist evil

 - Seek and serve Christ in all persons

 - Love our neighbors as ourselves

 - Strive for justice and peace among all people

 - Respect the dignity of every human being

-Jesus worked to restore people to physical and spiritual health but also to heal and restore communities.
+Following Jesus Jesus worked to restore people to physical and spiritual health but also to heal and restore communities.
 We can learn from Jesus' actions of reconciliation and community building.
+Jesus of course showed an interest in working at the personal or individual level to restore people to physical or spiritual health.
+However, this work was always about also restoring people to wholeness in the community.
+It was never just about individuals.
 Jesus worked to protect communities from structural injustice.
 When Jesus kicks the money changers out of the temple, he shows us that worship of God cannot take place alongside economic exploitation.
 Throughout the Gospel, Jesus teaches that social justice is the Good News.
 Everything Jesus does enacts liberation.
 Just as Jesus liberated people by exorcising demons, Jesus worked to liberate communities from the evils of hunger, prejudice, and oppression.